florea-mihai/florea-mihai.github.io/README.md

 *Maratonul Nordului Trail*
 08/2022

-- Led the marketing team and executed strategies to enhance event visibility and engagement.
+- Led the marketing team, managed sponsor relationships, and implemented strategies to achieve campaign goals.
-- Managed sponsor relationships and implemented effective marketing tactics.

 ![Marketing Coordinator Image](path/to/your/marketing-coordinator-image.jpg)